AnthSunrise/Megaman/README.md

 ### Upcoming Features & "All Stages" Splitters

-I also have functional **All Stages** autosplitters for both *X5* and *X6* with integrated IGT timers.
+I also have functional **All Stages** autosplitters for both *X5* and *X6* with integrated IGT timer.
 However, these current versions split on **screen transitions** rather than on the global cue (Zero/X victory pose after a boss fight).

-While this **does not affect IGT times**, I know some runners care about their RTA splits or simply prefer standard split cues.
+While this **does not affect IGT times**, I know some runners care about their RTA splits or simply prefer standard split cues, i'm currently working on remaking them to work on the victory poses instead, but if you'd like the transition autosplits just to try it out, feel free to shoot me a dm on discord: antharas_sunrise.

-* **Status:** I’m actively refactoring them to use standard victory pose cues and will release them in the coming days.
-* **Early Access:** If you don't mind transition-based splits and want them right now, feel free to **shoot me a DM**!